FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 The presence of short trial results complicates the load classification logic.

 Full details are given later in section [Logic of Load Classification] (#Logic-of-Load-Classification).

+TODO note: below to be removed once [Load Classification] and [Logic of Load Classification] are done.

 In a nutshell, results from short trials may cause a load to be classified as an upper bound.
 This may cause loss inversion, and thus lower the Relevant Lower Bound,